Orlando Drug Possession Lawyers

 There may be issues with how evidence against you was collected or how you were interrogated or treated by the police.
 Factual defenses could be anything that prevents the prosecution from establishing the necessary elements of the crime, such as:

-• What was found wasn’t an illegal drug.
+• What was found wasn’t an illegal drug

-• You didn’t know a controlled substance was in your possession.
+• You didn’t know a controlled substance was in your possession

 • You lacked control over the drugs which belonged to someone else.

+Legal defenses depend on the facts of what happened and the applicable laws and constitutional protections.
 An officer needs a well-founded, reasonable suspicion of criminal activity based on the facts and circumstances before you can be detained.

 • If there aren’t enough facts to justify that suspicion, evidence obtained from your detention shouldn’t be used at trial.
 That may take enough out of the prosecution’s case to make it difficult or impossible for it to be successful, so the charges may be dropped.